 Building stronger, more diverse and peaceful communities throughout the Metro Atlanta area and beyond!

-The late Reverend Dr. Ben Campbell Johnson was not a solo voice in the interfaith movement when he urged people to move beyond tolerance of diverse neighbors and “genuinely affirm and accept people who are on different paths from ourselves.”
+The late Reverend Dr. Ben Campbell Johnson was not a lone voice in the interfaith movement when he urged people to move beyond tolerance of diverse neighbors and “genuinely affirm and accept people who are on different paths from ourselves.”
 The Interfaith Community Initiatives (ICI) in Atlanta, Georgia joins this chorus in a unique way.
-Founded in 1996 as a venue to explore the issue of health and spirituality, and to bridge racial, religious, and cultural divides, the ICI (then simply called the Community Institute) trains leaders and members of religious communities to be advocates for religious pluralism by providing them with experiences that they can then share with others.
+Founded in 1996 as a venue to explore the issue of health and spirituality, and to bridge racial, religious, and cultural divides, the ICI (then simply called the Community Institute) trains leaders and members of religious communities to be advocates for religious pluralism.

 The Reverend Wayne Smith, founder of the Friendship Force, launched the World Pilgrims program in 2002 when he led an interfaith group of Jews, Muslims, and Christians to Turkey.
 Imam El-Amin was among the forty-five religious and community leaders who participated in the inaugural trip.
 He and Swanson re-located the program to ICI in 2004 after Rev. Smith’s death.
 The initial World Pilgrims cohort developed “A Declaration of Principles,” a document that acknowledges the “current state of relations among our faith communities [as] strained by misunderstanding and animosity,” and affirms the need to remain “faithful and passionate about our own traditions…[as] critical to the continued vibrancy of religious and community life.”
 The signers of the Declaration of Principles pledge to “[m]ove beyond acknowledgement and tolerance and engage in education and exploration of both our common ground and our differences, in order to remove or minimize misunderstandings, misconceptions, myths and stereotypes,” create safe spaces for deep sharing, and to support one another in the building of “interfaith dialogue and cooperation.”
 The signers—and those who participate in the program after them—resolve to “…hold each other accountable to upholding these principles in the same spirit of friendship and love shared on [the] pilgrimage” and to invite other people of faith “to join this movement to build communities guided by God’s Word, Grace and Peace.”